byorgey/blog/posts/2013/04/25/random-binary-trees-with-a-size-limited-critical-boltzmann-sampler-2.markdown

 <pre><code><span style="color:gray;">ghci&gt; </span>map size . fromJust &lt;$&gt; runGenM 100 0.1 (replicateM 30 genTree)
   [105,91,105,103,107,101,105,93,93,93,95,91,103,91,91,107,105,103,97,95,105,107,93,97,93,103,91,103,101,95]
 </code></pre>
 <p>Neat!
 Okay, but surely this is really, really slow, right?
 We spend a bunch of time just throwing away trees of the wrong size.
-Before reading on, would you care to guess the asymptotic time complexity to generate a tree of size $latex n$ using this algorithm?</p>
+Before reading on, would you care to guess the asymptotic time complexity to generate a tree of size $n$ using this algorithm?</p>
 <p>And while you think about that, here is a random binary tree of size approximately 1000.</p>
 <div style="text-align:center;">
 <p><img src="http://byorgey.files.wordpress.com/2013/04/5f8af30e809e8b0fa48b9a1a8eaf3a64.png" /></p>
 </div>
 <p>And the answer is… it is <em>linear</em>!
-That is, it takes $latex O(n)$ time to generate a tree of size $latex n$.
-This is astounding—it’s the best we could possibly hope for, because of course it takes at least $latex O(n)$ time to generate an object of size $latex O(n)$.
+That is, it takes $O(n)$ time to generate a tree of size $n$.
+This is astounding—it’s the best we could possibly hope for, because of course it takes at least $O(n)$ time to generate an object of size $O(n)$.
 If you don’t believe me, I invite you to run some experiments with this code yourself.
 I did, and it sure looks linear:</p>
 <pre><code>main = do
   [sz] &lt;- getArgs
   Just ts &lt;- runGenM (read sz) 0.1 $ replicateM 1000 genTree